-Foothills Amateur Radio Society (FARS) is sponsoring an exhibition of Amateur Radio Technology at the 2012 San Mateo Maker's Faire.
-Many clubs and club members from around the bay area will be participating.
-Our goal of this year is to project building for amateur radio.
+Foothills Amateur Radio Society (FARS) co-sponsored an exhibition of Amateur Radio Technology at the 2012 San Mateo Maker's Faire.
+Many local group and their members from around the bay area participated.
+The goal was was project building for amateur radio.

-With many clubs participating, people visiting the area will see that there are multiple groups and there are people of all ages participating.
+Several local organizations participated and visitors saw that there are many groups with people of all ages participating.
 We are an active and social group.
-We will have an amazing array of Ham Radio demonstrations.
-We will show the technology of amateur radio.
+We had an amazing array of Ham Radio demonstrations.
+We showed off the technology of amateur radio.

-Earning your first amateur radio license, called a technician, is relatively easy now that the morse code requirement is gone.
-The pool of questions and answers are public.
+Earning your first amateur radio license, called a technician, is relatively easy now that the morse code requirement has been removed.
+The pool of questions and answers for tests are public.
 Out of the possible 400+ multiple choice questions in the pool, you are asked 35 and must answer 26 correctly to pass.
 There are plenty of on line and printed tutorials to help you learn the material.